dario-anastasio/HBSS_Cont/README.md

 # HBSS_Cont

-**HBSS_Cont** is a Matlab toolbox for nonlinear frequency response analysis based on Harmonic Balance in extended state space combined with Pseudo-Arc-Length Continuation.
+**HBSS_Cont** is a Matlab toolbox for nonlinear frequency response analysis based on Harmonic Balance in extended state space combined with pseudo-arc-length continuation.

-The toolbox supports continuous and discrete-time state-space models, user-defined nonlinearities and stability analysis of periodic solutions through Floquet multipliers, with automatic detection of Fold, Period-Doubling, and Neimark–Sacker bifurcations.
+The toolbox supports continuous and discrete-time state-space models, created analytically or identified experimentally with methods such as NSI (Nonlinear Subspace Identification) or NFR-ID.

+Stability analysis of periodic solutions is also performed through Floquet multipliers, with automatic detection of Fold, Period-Doubling, and Neimark–Sacker bifurcations.

 ---